-No need to jump off!All aboard for a new double whammy!Meaning same song by different acts.Like post from Januar/19 .
+No need to jump off!All aboard for a new double whammy!Meaning same song by different artists.Like post from Januar/19 .

-Troy Shondell alias Gary Shelton aka Troy Shondell public for his '58 Mercury Release "Kissin' at the Drive-In" cut some nice Rock'n'Roll Stuff as you know.But there is one song to talk about today.I mean the flip side of the Mark Label M-143 issue.
-"Stop The World (My Baby Is Gone)".Issued in 1959/March as Gary Shelton.Desperatly performed in lyrics and style with a cool tempo and beat change is not only the way these guys did it.
+Troy Shondell alias Gary Shelton aka Troy Shondell public for his '58 Mercury Release "Kissin' at the Drive-In" cut some nice Rock'n'Roll Stuff as you know.But there's one song to talk about today.I mean the flip of the Mark Label M-143 issue.
+"Stop The World (My Baby Is Gone)".Issued in 1959/March as Gary Shelton.Desperatly performed in lyrics and style with a cool tempo change.
+Hold back the sun....uuuuahhhh!

 3500 miles away, one Year later -

 the young, british rock'n'roll artist Marty Wilde (Reginald Smith!) recorded a superb version of the Garry Shalton Classic now titled "My Baby Is Gone (Stop This World)".
 Never issued as a 45 in the UK (so as i know) but altough at Epic Records (a subsidiary of CBS) in the US under Epic 5-9400.